 Understanding probate, wills, and trusts

 When people think of what happens to their property at death, they usually think of wills and probate.
-However, with more people using vehicles that aren’t subject to probate, such as life insurance and revocable living trusts and retirement plans, going through the probate process is not only optional, it sometimes doesn’t happen even when the decedent wants it to.
+However, with more people using vehicles that aren’t subject to probate, such as revocable living trusts, going through the probate process can be optional.

-For certain property to be passed on at death, a person’s will must be “probated,” meaning it must go through a legal process to establish the validity of the will.
+• If a will is the primary tool being used to transfer assets at death, it often needs to be “probated.”
+Probate is a legal process to establish the validity of a will and formally appoint a Personal Representative.
 Historically, the probate process was expensive and drawn out.
 While this perception continues, many states now have a much more streamlined probate process.

 Understanding probate, wills, and trusts